Frequently Asked Questions About Glaucoma

 How Can Our Optometrists Detect Glaucoma?

 Pupil dilation is necessary to get a closer look at the optic nerve.
-We will also use a tonometer to test for elevated pressure in the eye.
+We will also take a measurement of your eye pressure.
 Routine eye tests can also detect signs of peripheral vision loss.

 Can Glaucoma Be Prevented?

 Being active, avoiding smoking, and consuming a nutrient-rich diet are all excellent preventative measures against glaucoma.
 While it cannot be prevented altogether, you should never underestimate the importance of a routine eye exam.
-Remember, only an optometrist can detect an issue early while it is easier to treat.
+Remember, only an eye doctor can detect this issue early while it is easier to treat.
 Skipping eye exams, especially as you get older, puts you at higher risk for not getting the proper treatment as needed.

 Make an Appointment for an Eye Exam in Boynton Beach, FL